Audi Q6 e-tron and SQ6

 Electric, Petrol or Hybrid; Which Have The Better Residual Values? - Electric Car Parking

 However, for those still making their mind up or willing to at least see how the potential for electric motoring fits into their lifestyle, a hybrid powertrain seems to fit the bill in a lot of areas.
 Many modern hybrids allow a reasonable amount of fully electric range yet offer the back up and reassurance that the car has a combustion engine should your battery charge get low or you need to make a longer trip.
 With the average daily commute being just under 20 miles, a hybrid car certainly offers the best of both worlds in that respect.
+Plus, with many hybrids falling under the same tax rules as electric vehicles nowadays, the appeal of a hybrid’s convenience in many ways can outdo an EV.

 Electric, Petrol or Hybrid; Which Have The Better Residual Values? - Tesla Line Up